-Many business owners will sell to the first buyer without taking into account other potential buyers.
-When selling your business it is important to ask questions specific questions.
-Is this the best buyer?
-Is he the one that can pay the most for the business?
+Many business owners will sell to the first buyer without taking into account other potential options.
+As such, when selling your business it is important to ask specific questions.
+Is this really the best buyer?
+Will this entity pay more for the business than anyone else?

-The best buyer is not always the most obvious buyer or the closest one.
-The best counterparty for your company could be for example from a different sector located on the other side of the world.
+Moreover, the best buyer is not always the closest or most obvious.
+The best counterpart for your company could be for example, from a different sector located on the other side of the world.

-Once, in ONEtoONE Corporate Finance we advised during the sale of a company that generated ten million euros each year, the company had two million euros in operating income (EBITDA) and six million in financial debt.
-We found a buyer in the same country (Spain) who´s company earned double of what this other company earned, but had accumulated a lot of debt.
-He was interested in buying the company, offering to buy it for six times the operative income, which meant that discounting the company´s debt; the potential buyer was willing to pay six million euros for the selling company.
-As the potential buyer did not have enough capital up front to pay for the company, he offered to pay two million at the time of the sale and the rest of the four million over the upcoming years.
+Once, in ONEtoONE Corporate Finance, we advised a company that generated ten million euros each year.
+The company had two million euros in operating income (EBITDA) and six million in financial debt.
+We found a buyer in the same country (Spain) whose company earned double of what this other company earned, but had accumulated a lot of debt.
+This entity was interested in buying the company, offering to buy it for six times the operative income, which meant that discounting the company’s debt; the potential buyer was willing to pay six million euros for the selling company.
+As the potential buyer did not have enough capital up front to pay for the company, they offered to pay two million at the time of the sale and the rest of the four million over the upcoming years.

-We found a German buyer with a turnover of double the selling´s company, but contrary to the Spanish buyer, he did have financial capability.
-Given that it was an international operation and the German company did not have a presence in Spain, he offered to pay a higher price for the company.
-He offered to pay seven times the operating income, (that after subtracting debt, it valued the company at eight million euros) and also planned to pay for the company in deferred payments, paying six million at the start and the rest of the two million one each year.
+We also found a German buyer with a turnover double that of the sellings company’s, but contrary to the Spanish buyer, they did have financial capability.
+Given that it was an international operation and the German company did not have a presence in Spain, it offered to pay a higher price for the company.
+They offered to pay seven times the operating income, (that after subtracting debt, it valued the company at eight million euros) and also planned to pay for the company in deferred payments, paying six million at the start and the rest of the two million over a two year period.

-We attracted a third buyer, a Canadian company with a turnover of more than a billion euros, from which he earned a total of hundred million and with no debt.
-He saw many synergies with our client and he did not have any presence in Europe.
-He had a lot of interest in the company and offered to pay ten times the operating income of the company that after subtracting the debt, it left the buying price set at fourteen million.
+We then attracted a third buyer, a Canadian company with a turnover of more than a billion euros, from which they earned a total of 100 million with no debt.
+The company saw many synergies with our client and at the time, they did not have any presence in Europe.
+They had a lot of interest in the company and offered to pay ten times the operating income of the company after subtracting the debt, which left the buying price set at fourteen million.

-If we were to have sold it to the Spanish firm, the firm could have come up with excuses not to repay the remaining four million euros and could have paid for the company two million.
+If we were to have sold it to the Spanish firm, the firm could have come up with excuses not to repay the remaining four million euros and could have ended up paying just two million for the company.
 The Canadian company paid seven times more.

-For your company, you should look for a buyer that gives you synergies and has a lot of cash at hand, without minding so much about its location.
-If the buyer can perceive the true added value for the company, they will be willing to pay more for your business.
+For your company, you should look for a buyer that gives you synergies and has a lot of cash in hand, without minding so much about its location.
+If the buyer can perceive the true added value of your company, they will be willing to pay more for your business.